ray-project/ray/doc/source/rllib/package_ref/utils.rst

 Scheduler API
 -------------

-Scheduler are used to set scheduled values for varibles (in python, PyTorch or TensorFlow) based on a (int64) timestep input.
+Use a scheduler to set scheduled values for variables (in Python, PyTorch, or TensorFlow) based on a (int64) timestep input.
 The computed values are usually float32 types.